-Deny C-G zoning because it allows commercial uses too intense to be located at an interior intersection at the entry of a stable, single-family neighborhood and would be incompatible with the adjacent single family residential zoning.
+Denied C-G zoning because it would allow commercial uses too intense to be located at an interior intersection at the entry of a stable, single-family neighborhood and would be incompatible with the adjacent single family residential zoning.

 0 Sanders Drive

 At the intersection of Adair Drive and Sanders Drive, west of Tazewell Pike